vishalkr2004/chess/README.md

 # chess
-created a chess program from basic  c  language
+created a chess program from basic  c  language.
 This contains features like:
 The chess pieces could be accessed by mentioning the row and column which is displayed in the board while debugging moving chess  pieces to the desired user input location